GeorgiiIgnatenko/ascii-snake/README.md

 Simple snake game with menu and settings.
 Written on c++ with ncurses.

-1. sudo apt update && sudo apt upgrade

-2. sudo apt-get install libncurses5-dev libncursesw5-dev

-3. Clone this repository
+1. Clone this repository

-4. Run: make && ./main
+2. Run: make && ./main